mrTooT/klm-assignment/README.md

 Things that I wanted to implement but did not have time for
 - Frontend mocking
 - Get more data from json file
+- Semantics of flight-details page
+- Enrichment of data of flight-details page